MicrosoftDocs/cloud-adoption-framework/docs/scenarios/sap/eslz-security-governance-and-compliance.md

 - Restrict physical access to the server.
 - Protect access to the server at the network level.

-### Network security
+### Isolate virtual networks

 Isolate and restrict access to network services and protocols.
 For tighter control, you can secure the recommended hub-and-spoke network architecture by using several Azure security mechanisms:

-- Isolate the SAP application and database servers from the internet or the on-premises network.
-Pass all traffic to and from on-premises through the hub virtual network, which is connected to the spoke network by virtual network peering.
+- Isolate the SAP application and database servers from the internet or from the on-premises network by passing all traffic through the hub virtual network, which is connected to the spoke network by virtual network peering.
 The peered virtual networks guarantee that the SAP on Azure solution is isolated from the public internet.

-- You can monitor and filter traffic using Azure Monitor, [Azure Network Security Groups (NSGs)](/azure/virtual-network/security-overview), or application security groups.
+- Monitor and filter traffic using Azure Monitor, [Azure Network Security Groups (NSGs)](/azure/virtual-network/security-overview), or application security groups.

-- You can use [Azure Firewall](/azure/firewall/overview) or any of the market-available network virtual appliances (NVAs).
+- Use [Azure Firewall](/azure/firewall/overview) or any of the market-available network virtual appliances (NVAs).

 - For more advanced network security measures, implement a [network DMZ](/azure/architecture/reference-architectures/dmz/secure-vnet-hybrid).
 For more information, see [Implement a DMZ between Azure and your on-premises datacenter](/azure/architecture/reference-architectures/dmz/secure-vnet-hybrid).

-- Configure DMZs and NVAs as isolated from rest of the SAP estate, configure Azure Private Link, and securely manage and control the SAP on Azure resources.
+- Isolate DMZs and NVAs from the rest of the SAP estate, configure Azure Private Link, and securely manage and control the SAP on Azure resources.

 The following architectural diagram shows how to administer an Azure virtual network topology with isolation and restriction of network services and protocols through NSGs.
 Make sure your network security also complies with organizational security policy requirements.